It takes a special sort of person to raise a healthy, well-adjusted Chihuahua.

 In addition you need to feed a good high quality food that is tasty enough to appeal to picky appetites and small enough for tiny teeth to chew.

-Quick look: Top 6 Best Foods for Chihuahua Puppies
+Quick look: Top 6 Best Foods for Chihuahua Puppies in 2018

 What is the best food for a Chihuahua puppy?